slowtick/slowtick.github.io/pages/getting-site-crawled.md

 ### Submitting to Search engines

-Popular Search Engines use crawlers to periodically dowload your website pages and add to their search index.
-Typically if any of your website page is linked in an already indexed site, the search engine crawlers may find the link to your site and crawl your website automatically.
+Popular Search Engines use crawlers to periodically download your website pages and add to their search index.
+Typically, if any of your website pages are linked from an already indexed site, the search engine crawlers may find the link to your site and crawl your website automatically.

 For a new website that is not linked elsewhere, manually submitting to Search Engine helps getting the website indexed and have it available in search results.